dev-jpnobrega/api-rest/README.md

 - Package Domain

-  > Responsibility: The domain package is responsible by bussiness rules
+  > The domain package is responsible by bussiness rules.
+Domain desacople logic bussiness rules of the infrastructure

+- Package Infrastructure

+  > The infrastructure